-Gluten-Free Girl Scout Cookies
+Gluten-Free Girl Scout Cookie Options

-(1) Gluten-Free Caramel Chocolate Chip Cookies:
+(1) Gluten-Free Caramel Chocolate Chip

-These are caramel flavored chocolate chip cookies with a hint of sea salt.
+These cookies are caramel flavored chocolate chip cookies with a hint of sea salt.
 They are crunchy and a bit dry, but still a good option if a Girl Scout hits you up to buy some.

 Unfortunately these cookies are only offered in select Girl Scout council markets (not available in Denver, bummer).
 I posted my “need” for these cookies on my personal Facebook page and one of my friends found me a link to purchase them.
 Score!

-I also used my Nima Sensor to test the new cookies for gluten – here’s what Nima found (more like, what it didn’t find).
+I used my Nima Sensor to test the new cookies for gluten – here’s what Nima found (more like, what it didn’t find).

-(2) Gluten-Free Toffee-tastic Cookies:
+(2) Gluten-Free Toffee-tastic

 Gluten-Free Thin Mints Alternatives